 Whether you are just starting to explore plants or you’re already a plant lover: there is a plant for everyone.
 If you’d love some green in your home but with little maintenance requirements, then a Fishbone cactus would be a great choice for you.
 These plants grow well in warm spaces and like to dry out between watering.
 With its oddly shaped stems, it is an unusual but beautiful choice.

 Whilst our small indoor plants take up less space, they tend to be more sensitive to changes, which can be tough in the UK given the mixed seasons.
 This means that these mini greens are more susceptible to droughts or bright sun than their bigger brothers and sisters might be.

 The most important step in caring for your small plant is to choose the right spot with the right light, humidity, and temperature conditions.

 Best Small Plants for Direct Sunlight

 If you have a desk or an empty windows in a sunny spot, you should choose a houseplant that is native to sunny environments.
 This may be a succulent or a Dragon Tree.
 A general rule of thumb - if you notice brown spots on your plant’s leaves, try moving it to a different spot.
 Light and Sunny Spots: Every plant needs light, but there are differences in the amount they need.

 Best Small Plants for Indirect Sunlight

-If you have a spot with bright filtered light, then you are in luck.
-Many of the plants in this collection prefer bright indirect light.
-Many originate from the jungles where the light is filtered by trees that tower over them.
+Bright Location: If you have a spot with bright filtered light, then you are in luck.
+Many of the small houseplants in this collection prefer bright indirect light because they originate from the jungles where the light is filtered by trees that tower over them.

-Rooms With Little Natural Light
+Best Small Plants for Little Natural Light

 Plants that can cope with low light environments, like the Philodendron ‘Green Princess’, would be your best shot.
-But do not be discouraged if the plants fail after a few years, as it can be a hard environment to strive in.
+But do not be discouraged if the mini houseplants die after a few years, as it can be a hard environment for them to thrive in.